• Skip to primary navigation

 Usability Testing

 It’s important for you to get feedback from visitors to your site.
-If there’s something that you want people to “get” or accomplish when visiting your site, ask a friend or family member to give it a try.
+If there’s something you want people to “get” or accomplish when visiting your site, ask a friend or family member to give it a try.
 If you want to get a bit more formal you can perform usability tests.
-Basically, you ask several people to try to accomplish several tasks on your site while you watch and they talk out-loud through their process.
+It doesn’t have to be complicated.
+You can simply ask several people to try to accomplish several tasks on your site while you watch and they talk out-loud through their process.
 Watch this 24 minute video of Steve Krug demonstrating a usability test.

 Interaction Design